zuozhenggh/learning-library/solutions-library/oci-move-improve/mds-connect/mds-connect.md

 ## **STEP 2:** Migrating Database to MDS

-1. Please ssh in your secondary instance.
+1. Please ssh in your primary instance.
 Run the following command in the terminal.

     ```
     <copy>